zzorn/ludumdare24/README.md

 and the more trolls you have, the faster it will recover

-At the top of the screen you can see. the number of your trolls that are alive as well as the total number of trolls.
+At the top of the screen you can see the number of your trolls that are alive as well as the total number of trolls.